-To submit an application for this vacancy, please click on the link in the 'Apply online' section of the advertisement published on the University's Job Opportunities pages.
-This will route through to the University's Web Recruitment System, where you will need to register an account (if you have not already) and log in before completing the online application form.
+To submit an application for this vacancy, please click on the link in the 'Apply online' section of the advert published on the University's Job Opportunities pages or go to https://hrsystems.admin.cam.ac.uk/recruit-ui/pages/auth/login.xhtml.
+This will route you to the University's Web Recruitment System, where you will need to register an account (if you have not already) and log in before completing the online application form.

 Please ensure that you upload a CV, a covering letter and a list of publications in the Upload section of the online application.
-Candidates should indicate in their covering letter which recent work (published or forthcoming: up to a maximum of approximately 20,000 words) they may wish the Committee to read, and are encouraged to include pdf copies of these with their application.
+Candidates should indicate in their covering letter which recent publications they may wish the Committee to read, and can include pdf copies of these with their application.
 Candidates may submit samples of unpublished writings or works in progress as pdf documents in the Upload section of the online application.
+A maximum of 5 files up to 2MB each is permissible.
+If you upload any additional documents which have not been requested, we will not be able to consider these as part of your application.